blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/python.md

 ## The Pip detector

-The Pip detector discovers dependencies of Python projects.

 The Pip detector attempts to run on your project if any of the following are true: a setup.py file is found, a requirements.txt is found, or a requirements file is provided using the [--detect.pip.requirements.path](../properties/detectors/pip.md#pip-requirements-path) property.

 The Pip detector requires Python and pip executables: